In some cases, children will refuse to stay with the noncustodial parent. Here are some reasons why this might happen:

 - A parent is not tuned in to the children's interests or is not actively involved with the children during their time together.

 - Your children may be very young and anxious about separation from the parent who does the majority of the care-taking.

 - Open conflict is causing the children to appear to be aligned temporarily with one parent.

 - In rare cases, there may be child abuse.

-If your children don't want to leave their primary home to be with their other parent, having a good heart-to-heart with your ex-spouse should be the first step.
-The problem may be one that is easy to resolve, such as paying more attention to the children, a change in discipline style, or having more toys or other entertainment at the other home.
+If your children don't want to leave their primary home to be with their other parent, having a good heart-to-heart with your ex should be the first step.
+The problem may be easily resolved, such as paying more attention to the children, a change in discipline style or having more toys or other entertainment at the other home.

 Sara, who was 12 years old, called her father to tell him that she didn't want to go to his house that weekend.
 She said her girlfriends were having a slumber party, and she didn't want to miss it.
 Her father insisted that she visit him instead of going to the party.